sdss/python_template/{{cookiecutter.repo_name}}/docs/sphinx/index.rst

 .. rubric:: :header_no_toc:`Welcome to {{cookiecutter.package_name}}'s documentation!`

-This is the Sphinx documentation for the Python product {{cookiecutter.package_name}}
+This is the Sphinx documentation for the SDSS Python product {{cookiecutter.package_name}}

 - :ref:`What's new in {{cookiecutter.package_name}}? <changelog>`